Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 In the global hydrological cycle, there are many interrelated processes, stores, inputs and outputs, similar to that of a glaciated system.
 Flux is a term used to measure the rate of flow between stores, through mass over unit time (e.g. 3m/s).
 In total, **around 505,000km^2^ of water is moved annually** around this system.

 ### Evapotranspiration
 Evapotranspiration is the term used to denote the transfer of water into the atmosphere, combining evaporation and transpiration.
 Energy, such as insolation, when added to a mass of water like an ocean, increases particles' energy and breaks the bonds between them, allowing for a state change to gas as water vapour, which then rises.
 This is evaporation.
 Transpiration on the other hand occurs only from the biosphere and mainly plants - this accompanies the process of respiration and photosynthesis.
-Leaves and plant surfaces lose water through their stomata via evaporation, and this water is replenished through effectively pulling more water and nutrients from the roots through the plant.
-On a local scale this may be insignificant but on a wider, perhaps national scale such as the Amazon Rainforest, the amount of water transpired through the plant, and evaporated by rivers and other stores, contribute significantly to changing global weather patterns.
-In total, transpiration accounts for around 10% of r wr vapour.
+Leaves and plant surfaces lose water through their stomata via evaporation, and this water is replenished by effectively pulling more water and nutrients from the roots through the plant.
+On a local scale this may be insignificant but on a wider, perhaps national scale such as the Amazon Rainforest, the amount of water transpired through the planet, and evaporated by rivers and other stores, contributes significantly to changing global weather patterns.
+In total, transpiration accounts for around 10% of atmospheric water vapour.

-Water in the soil (pedosphere) is the most likely to be absored by trees and vegetation, which transpire and release water into the atmosphere.
-You can use this as an example of a rapid flux, from the pedosphere, to the biosphere and then into te aopr, haps in under a day. **An oak tree can transpire over 150,000 litres of water** per year.
+Water in the soil (pedosphere) is the most likely to be absorbed by trees and vegetation, which transpire and release water into the atmosphere.
+You can use this as an example of a rapid flux, from the pedosphere to the biosphere and then into the atmosphere, perhaps in under a day. <strong>An oak tree can transpire over 150,000 litres of water per year.
 In total **10% of water vapour present is transpired by plants** (biosphere)![^1]

 ### Precipitation
 One of the main processes in the water cycle is **precipitation**.
 Simply put, this is when water leaves the atmosphere through any form, such as rain, snow, sleet or hail.
-When water vapour reaches the critical **dew point** (temperature at which air becomes **saturated** with moisture), it condenses in the atmosphere as clouds.
+When water vapour reaches the critical **dew point** (the temperature at which air becomes **saturated** with moisture), it condenses in the atmosphere as clouds.
 Provided that there exists **condensation nuclei**, then clouds will form.
-As these nuclei of ice crystals or water droplets **aggregate**, they become too heavy to be suspended in the atmosphere, thus reaching a critical size and then fall to the surface as precipitation.
+As these nuclei of ice crystals or water droplets **aggregate**, they become too heavy to be suspended in the atmosphere, thus reaching a critical size and then falling to the surface as precipitation.
 This process is known as the collision-coalescence theory.

 Water produced by precipitation is then collected in a **drainage basin** and moves into rivers through **runoff** - a combination of processes including **overland flow**, in addition to **soil infiltration**, **ground percolation** and subsequent **throughflow** and **groundwater flow**.
 Most of this water will then enter the ocean again, ready for the cycle to repeat, or **percolate** further into **permeable** rocks and be part of an underground **aquifer**.